couchbaselabs/node-ottoman/docusaurus/docs/advanced/transactions.md

 title: Transactions
 ---

-A practical guide on using Couchbase Distributed ACID transactions.
+A practical guide on using Couchbase Distributed ACID transactions in Ottoman.

 This guide will show you examples of how to perform multi-document ACID (atomic, consistent, isolated, and durable) database transactions within your application.